ei-upb/ETthesis/README.md

 EMTthesis
 =========

-EMTthesis is a LaTeX class and template for academic theses prepared at the Measurement Engineering Group at Paderborn University, Germany.
+EMTthesis is a LaTeX class and template for academic theses and documents prepared at the Measurement Engineering Group at Paderborn University, Germany.

 Contents